JordanRodrigues021/Trinkets-and-Things/DEPLOYMENT.md

 - **404 Errors**: Ensure `netlify.toml` redirect rules are in place
 - **Database Errors**: Verify Supabase environment variables are correct
 - **Build Failures**: Check that all dependencies are installed in `client/package.json`
+- **Tailwind Plugin Errors**: Only `tailwindcss-animate` is required - other plugins removed for compatibility

+### Recent Fixes

+- Removed `@tailwindcss/typography` plugin dependency that was causing Netlify build failures
+- Updated client package.json to include only necessary dependencies
+- Verified build works with simplified Tailwind configuration